 American Psychological Association

-Seaman, Jayson O.; Sharp, Erin H.; and Coppens, Andrew D., "A dialectical approach to theoretical integration in developmental-contextual identity research (In Press)" (2018).
-Kinesiology Scholarship.
-254.
+Seaman, Jayson O.; Sharp, Erin H.; and Coppens, Andrew D., "A dialectical approach to theoretical integration in developmental-contextual identity research (In Press)" (2017).
+Developmental Psychology.